 I made extra sure his son met with me individually to discuss his lessons - not because a complaining parent should garner more attention from any other student - but because his son was severely struggling in reading and needed a lot of attention.
 I think Shiloh is now, Common Core considered, a third grade title and even as a sixth grade student, he was barely able to read it, let alone complete the assignments without the support of classroom discussion and partner scaffolding.

-One bright Florida morning I arrived to his father standing at my door, pensively waiting for me.
+One bright Florida morning I arrived to this father standing at my door, pensively waiting for me.
 In broken versions of Spanglish we both attempted to discuss an article, printed from the internet, that his pastor had given him.
 He was imploring me that the article told of demonic possessions, that he could not let me teach that book at his son's school, that his pastor had told him that he had to save all the children, not just his son.
 I took the offered article respectfully, but before I had a chance to even read it, I noticed the url at the very bottom.
 It began: www.theonion.com (source link).
-I was not very good at explaining anything in Spanish, but try explaining "parody" and "irony" and "farce" to someone whose pastor had told him that he had an obligation to save all the children from Satan himself!
+I was not very good at explaining anything in Spanish, but trying to explain "parody" and "irony" and "farce" to someone whose pastor had told him that he had an obligation to save all the children from Satan himself was not in my cards.

 Read more about Banned Books Week, Get promotional classroom and library resources at their website: HERE